-What to do if the person out on bail skips court?
+Why the person out on bail skipped court

-Here is what you can do if the person you bailed out skipped court.
+Here is what you can do when someone you bailed out skipped court.
 First, find out why the person skipped court.
 Acceptable circumstances include: being physically ill and under instruction from a doctor to stay at home; being admitted to hospital; being in a reported car accident or extreme weather.
 Having a slight cold would not be seen as an acceptable reason for not attending, nor would simply forgetting about the date.

 If there is a legitimate reason for them not showing up, you will not be liable as long as the court issues a new date and/or vacates any warrant issued for the failure to appear.

 Have the full amount ready to pay

 If the defendant cannot be found within the allocated time, you may have to pay the full amount of the bond to the bail agent.
 It’s important that you have the bond amount ready to pay the bail agent as they will be paying the court on your behalf.
 If you can pay in a timely manner, there may be a discount on the amount you are responsible for.

 Communicate with the bail bondsman